 Some contractors handle the debris on their own, using a combination of standard equipment (like trailers) and manual labor (like heaving wheelbarrows or shovels).
 Others hire debris removal companies to tackle the task for them—and that quickly increases project costs.

-But it is possible nail down material and debris handling to get projects completed more efficiently and reduce labor costs.
+But it is possible to nail down material and debris handling to get projects completed more efficiently and reduce labor costs.
 Just take advantage of these two easy tips to manage construction debris like a pro.

 1. Make a plan.